 Building a Rule of Life: An Ancient Practice for a Contemporary Life

-A Rule of Life is an ancient practice that helps me identify what matters most and supports the integration of my values with everyday rhythms and relationships.
-Saint Benedict crafted a rule for monastic life hoping to instill healthy habits for both individual and communal life.
-Many of his principles seemed radical but his work continues to encourage community, obedience, humility, and contemplation.
+A Rule of Life is a monastic practice that helps one identify what matters most and supports the integration of their values with everyday rhythms and relationships.

 At first,“rule” might sound too rigid.
 I tend to think so.
 While this practice does require discipline, a rule of life is simply a tool to help us avoid “living life on accident,” as a professor used to say.
 We require blueprints to build almost anything of substance, like a house or business, even a successful grocery run.
 Why not our lives, too?
 I often use the term Rhythm of Life as a gentler alternative.